‘Real Housewives Of New Jersey’ Season 9: Are Teresa Giudice And New Cast Member Jennifer Aydin Feuding?

 While there will certainly be tons of drama between the women of the show throughout filming, a source told All About the Real Housewives on May 21 that the rumor regarding Giudice and Aydin’s alleged feud is “really bad info [and] not a word of it [is true].”

-News of Aydin’s addition to The Real Housewives of New Jersey was reported by Us Weekly last month and, at the time, the magazine also confirmed the addition of Jackie Goldschneider to the Season 9 cast.
-According to the report, Aydin is the wife of a plastic surgeon while Goldschneider is a columnist and blogger.
+News of Aydin’s addition to The Real Housewives of New Jersey was reported by Us Weekly last month, and, at the time, the magazine also confirmed the addition of Jackie Goldschneider to the Season 9 cast.
+According to the report, Aydin is the wife of a plastic surgeon, while Goldschneider is a columnist and blogger.

 Following the eighth season of The Real Housewives of New Jersey at the end of last year, Siggy Flicker announced that after two seasons with the series, she decided to quit her full-time role.
-As she explained in a statement to Us Weekly in December, she didn’t have any regrets about her time on the show but felt it was not a good idea to continue to expose herself, her family, and her marriage to the sometimes toxic situations of the series.
+As she explained in a statement to Us Weekly in December, she didn’t have any regrets about her time on the show, but felt it was not a good idea to continue to expose herself, her family, and her marriage to the sometimes toxic situations of the series.

 Also in her statement, Flicker suggested that she was portrayed in a negative light after being provoked to act out by her co-stars.